KingArthur0205/Upchieve/README.md

 npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) in your browser (or the port shown in terminal if 3000 is occupied).

+## Tutorials
+Here is a 2-minute demo of what `EduCoder` can do.
+We also provide one [exmaple transcript](https://github.com/KingArthur0205/EduCoder/tree/main/public/t001) and codebook for you to get started.

 ### Upload Transcript